 2. Lunch Box: We packed our lunch and snacks.
-We ate dinner in the parks, and picked one snack during the day.
+We ate dinner in the parks and picked one snack during the day.
 This saved us lots of money.
-We were able to keep the lunch box in the stroller, and didn’t have to worry about lugging it around all day.
+We were able to keep the lunch box in the stroller and didn’t have to worry about lugging it around all day.
 Just make sure you buy one that will fit into the stroller.
 We used THIS one and it worked great for us.
 A soft lunch box like this one works great because you can fold it up, or just squish it in the bottom of the stroller once it is emptied.

 3. Backpack: Carrying a backpack works so much better than a purse.
 I just brought my Vera Bradley that I have had for years.
 It has a pocket in the back that lays on the back that I kept all our money and passes in.
-If your hubby will be wearing it you may want to choice a different style, haha.
+If your hubby will be wearing it you may want to choose a different style, haha.
 I was able to keep a few diapers, some wipes, a few snacks, and a few more must have in the backpacks.
 My husband used a more standard looking “diaper backpack.”

 4. Snacks: If you have toddlers you probably take snacks with you every place you go!
 They are ALWAYS hungry!
 You want to make sure you bring enough for the day so you don’t end up spending $100 just on snacks.
-I made sure to pack snacks that where easy to eat on the run or while waiting in line.
+I made sure to pack snacks that were easy to eat on the run or while waiting in line.
 Some of my favorites we packed where GoGo applesauce, granola bars, fruit snacks, and apple chips.

 5. Water Bottles and Sippy Cups: You can stop by anyplace and get a cup of free water.
-We carried reusable water bottle that we could feel up and sippy cups for the kids.
+We carried a reusable water bottle that we could fill up and sippy cups for the kids.
 I thought these collapsible bottles were a great idea.
 This way when they are empty they don’t take up a lot of room.

 My kids get sick of water after a while, but we don’t allow them to drink soda, and I don’t want to buy them a $5 apple juice.
 My secret tip, water enhancers.
 I add a little to the sippy cup with water, and it gives them a different flavor to enjoy.
 I actually pack these every place I go!